nodejs/node/doc/api/addons.md

 ## Native abstractions for Node.js

-Each of the examples illustrated in this document make direct use of the Node.js and V8 APIs for implementing addons.
+Each of the examples illustrated in this document directly use the Node.js and V8 APIs for implementing addons.
 The V8 API can, and has, changed dramatically from one V8 release to the next (and one major Node.js release to the next).
 With each change, addons may need to be updated and recompiled in